Submission Deadlines: See upcoming deadlines

 Survey response rates for in-person and telephone interviews have declined significantly and surveys are expensive to administer.
 Salganik and Levy (2015) highlight the advantage of Wiki surveys that have data collection instruments that can capture as much information as a respondent is willing to provide, collect information contributed by respondents that was unanticipated by the researcher, and modify the instrument as more information is obtained.

-The large volume of data from social media sites and online interactions presents methodological challenges because the data are often highly unstructured and lack demographic information that is central to social science research.
+The large volume of data from social media sites and online interactions presents methodological challenges because the data are unstructured and lack demographic information that is central to social science research.
 Bail (2015) describes the development and application of “social media survey apps” (SMSAs) using Facebook data to illustrate how such data can be mined to study organizational behavior.
 McCormick and colleagues (2015) developed and implemented a method for retrieving demographic information from non-text images using Twitter data.
 Barberá (2016) combines voting registration records and home valuations from Zillow with Twitter data to generate representative public opinion estimates.
 He uses machine learning methods to estimate key demographics (age, gender, race, income, party affiliation, propensity to vote) of any Twitter user in the U.S.

-Applicants should specify how the proposed project informs and advances RSF’s computational social science research priorities in its core program areas: Behavioral Economics, Future of Work, Race, Ethnicity and Immigration, and Social Inequality.
+Applicants should specify how the proposed project informs and advances RSF’s computational social science research priorities in one of its core program areas: Behavioral Economics, Future of Work, Race, Ethnicity and Immigration, and Social Inequality.
 RSF values reproducibility and open science, and where applicable, investigators should explain their data release plan (data, code, codebooks) or any prohibitions on providing such materials.

 Examples of the kinds of questions that are of interest can be found on the Foundation’s website at each of the links above, but examples include: